tim50687/What_I_Learned/computer_system/persistence/IOdevice.md

 ## What is disk controller?

 The disk controller is the controller circuit which enables the CPU to communicate with a hard disk, floppy disk or other kind of disk drive.
 It also provides an interface between the disk drive and the bus connecting it to the rest of the system.

+Your confusion is understandable.
+Let's clarify the roles of the disk controller and disk driver, and how they interact with the CPU and the rest of the computer system.

+### Disk Controller
+- **Definition**: As you found on Wikipedia, the disk controller is indeed a hardware component (circuitry) in a computer system.
+Its primary role is to manage and facilitate communication between the CPU and the disk drive (like a hard disk or SSD).
+- **Interface Role**: The disk controller provides an interface between the disk drive and the computer's bus system.
+The bus system is the network of pathways used for communication between various components in the computer.
+- **Functionality**: The disk controller handles the low-level details of controlling the disk's operations.
+This includes sending signals to move the read/write heads, managing data transfer to and from the disk, and controlling the disk's motor and other physical components.

+### Disk Driver
+- **Software Component**: The disk driver, on the other hand, is a software component that resides in the operating system.
+- **Translator**: The driver translates high-level commands from the operating system (like reading a file) into a series of low-level commands that the disk controller can understand.
+- **Communication with Controller**: When a read or write command is issued by the operating system, the disk driver communicates with the disk controller, instructing it on what operations to perform.

+### Interaction and Workflow
+1. **High-Level Request**: When the operating system needs to read or write data to the disk, it issues a high-level command.
+2. **Driver Translation**: The disk driver translates this command into a series of lower-level instructions that the disk controller can understand.
+3. **Controller Operation**: The disk controller then executes these instructions, physically moving the read/write heads on the disk, reading or writing data, and then sending a signal (often an interrupt) back to the CPU to indicate completion.
+4. **Response to OS**: The disk driver receives the completion signal (via the interrupt) and then communicates the result back to the operating system.

+### Summary
+- The **disk controller** is the hardware interface between the disk drive and the computer's bus (and indirectly to the CPU), handling the physical aspects of disk operations.
+- The **disk driver** is the software in the OS that communicates with the disk controller, translating high-level OS commands into low-level instructions for the controller.

+Understanding the distinction between these two components and their roles helps clarify how data storage and retrieval tasks are handled in a computer system.

+#### Example

+The workflow involving a read operation among the disk driver, disk controller, and disk drive in a computer system is a coordinated process where each component plays a specific role.
+Here's a step-by-step breakdown of the workflow:

+##### 1. Request Initiation by the Operating System
+- The process starts when the operating system (OS) needs to read data from the disk.
+This could be a file read operation, for example.
+- The OS communicates this request to the disk driver.
+This communication includes details like the location of the data on the disk (e.g., sector number) and the size of the data to be read.

+##### 2. Disk Driver Processes the Request
+- The disk driver, which is a software component, receives the read request from the OS.
+- It translates this high-level request into a series of commands that the disk controller can understand.
+This translation includes determining the exact location on the disk where the data is stored.

+##### 3. Disk Controller Executes the Operation
+- The disk controller, a hardware component either integrated into the disk drive or located separately, receives the commands from the disk driver.
+- It then physically manages the reading process.
+This involves moving the read/write head (in the case of HDDs) or accessing the appropriate cells (in SSDs) to the correct location on the disk where the data is stored.
+- The controller reads the data from the disk and temporarily stores it in a buffer.

+##### 4. Data Transfer Back to the OS
+- Once the data is read and stored in the controller's buffer, it is sent back to the disk driver.
+- The disk controller may notify the completion of the operation to the CPU using an interrupt, indicating that the data is ready to be transferred.

+##### 5. Disk Driver Relays Data to the OS
+- The disk driver receives the data from the disk controller and passes it back to the operating system.
+- The OS then processes or utilizes this data as required, for example, loading it into an application or displaying it to the user.

 ## What is disk drive?